3 Classification: Basic Concepts

 ## Kappa

-p-values tells you the probability of seeing an even more extreme value (difference between accuracy) given that the null hypothesis (difference = 0) is true.
-For a better classifier, the p-value should be less than .05 or 0.01. diff automatically applies Bonferroni correction for multiple comparisons.
-In this case, kNN seems better but the classifiers do not perform statistically differently.
+p-values gives us the probability of seeing an even more extreme value (difference between accuracy or kappa) given that the null hypothesis (difference = 0) is true.
+For a better classifier, the p-value should be “significant,” i.e., less than .05 or 0.01. diff automatically applies Bonferroni correction for multiple comparisons to adjust the p-value upwards.
+In this case, CART and kNN perform significantly better than the baseline classifiers.
+The difference between CART and kNN is only significant at the 0.05 level, so kNN might be slightly better.

 3.10 Feature Selection*